 1. Leadership Team

-The goal of the leadership team should be to:
+The leadership team should be responsible for:

 Related: How to Grow Your SaaS Business